nrw-digital/week-notes/en/updates/_posts/2023-02-03-week-notes.md

 Signage at airports, and tube navigation maps are great examples of information architecture in the real world.
 They both help people to understand where they are, what's around them, and what to expect.

 ![alt text](https://github.com/nrw-digital/week-notes/blob/f48d267d7c283359a960b65b22ce0adaa79c4367/images/Picture1.png?raw=true)

+The history of information architecture goes as far into the past as ancient Egypt.
+Librarians in the [library of Alexandria](https://en.wikipedia.org/wiki/Library_of_Alexandria) listed the content of the library on a 120-scroll bibliography.
+The principle is the same, but the Egyptians didn’t call it an information architecture, it was common sense.

+After that, things were quiet on the information architecture front, until the internet came along and changed everything.

+We need to change the information architecture of our entire website.
+We need to make it easier for our users to find what they are looking for.

+For the moment though we’re starting small and just improving the forestry and woodlands section.

+Once we have our brand-new forestry and woodlands information architecture in place we can start work to improve the content.

+James will then take the new information architecture and test the structure with our staff and external users.

+Watch this space for further updates on this project.

+## A fully accessible website

+On 23 September 2018 [new accessibility regulations](https://gds.blog.gov.uk/2018/11/21/public-sector-website-accessibility-statements-what-you-need-to-know/) came into force that required all public sector bodies to have an accessible website.

+Sophie and Kim have been working through the [bird licence](https://naturalresources.wales/permits-and-permissions/species-licensing/bird-licensing/general-licences-for-birds-2023/?lang=en) PDF files.
+They have been turning the PDFs into accessible HTML pages.
+Having these pages as fully accessible and inclusive HTML pages makes it easier for everyone to understand and use the content and does not discriminate against anyone.

+Our website is now pretty much fully accessible, but we still have things to do.
+It’s not 100% accessible.
+We still have some Microsoft Word forms, Excel files and PDFs that are not accessible or inclusive.

+We are going to take another look at [our accessibility statement](https://naturalresources.wales/footer-links/accessibility/?lang=en) and try to improve even more things on our website.
+We don’t want to discriminate against anyone, so our work continues to have a fully accessible website.

+## Fabulous forms

+Andrew and Shaun have started updating a selection of online water discharge forms.
+These forms require a lot of updating.
+The forms range from changing a permit to sheep dip discharge forms.
+We are creating new forms and would like to thank Dave Jones for all his support and guidance with these.

+Also, on the list of online forms to amend are nine species forms and a new online seal licence form.

+## Permissions project

+After lots of preparation it was finally time for Sam, Lucinda, Laura and Heledd to present their show and tell about the permissions project.
+Looking at how people apply to do something on NRW land.
+Like hold a running event or organise a forest school.
+It follows on from the work they did in the [CDPS Learn by Making lab experiment](https://digitalpublicservices.gov.wales/learning-by-making-things-introducing-an-experiment/#:~:text=The%20Learn%20by%20making%20team%20is%20sponsored%20by%20the%20Centre,share%20their%20skills%20and%20expertise).
+They presented to The Head of Land Stewardship and Team Leader for Estate Recreation Planning who were very supportive of the work and gave the green light to keep going.

+Sam got their Trello board up and running straight away and they’re getting stuck in, mapping user journeys for the six application forms that are currently available for this service.

+## Two hours of free advice

+Lucinda, Sam, Kim, and Phil are continuing to map out what is currently on the website about the pre-application/two hours of free advice process.

+It’s becoming clear that the information on our website about the pre-application process is not consistent and is certainly not user friendly.

+We are going to continue to gather information about the different services we offer, what they’re all called, and what the process is for our users.
+Sam is giving us a demonstration of the internal user research findings this week.

+## Some other stuff we’re doing

+Sophie has been carrying out many accessible checks on the backlog of marine reports.

+Sam published [how we write for the web guidelines](https://naturalresources.wales/footer-links/how-we-write-for-the-web/?lang=en) in our content and publishing manual.